Category Archives: Drama

 The lavish restaurants and strong cocktails provide a luminous texture to the time.

-The screenplay, written by Paddy Chayefsky, was based on the idea of a live death as his film’s terminating focal point, to say later in an interview, “Television will do anything for a rating… anything!”
+The screenplay, written by Paddy Chayefsky, was based on the idea of a live death as the film’s central focus, as he said later in an interview, “Television will do anything for a rating… anything!”

 The statement hit home in frigid reality.

 Dunaway and Finch are clear favorites and provide the deepest character structures.
-Dunaway’s Diana is frigid and opportunistic, providing no vulnerability or sympathy from the audience.
+Dunaway’s Diana is frigid and opportunistic, offering the audience no vulnerability or sympathy.
 In a way, she is not a human being, lacking emotional depth.

 I half expected her to tear her face off and reveal herself as a fembot.